FLL Team #60911

 Montessori classrooms.
 We also proposed hands-on museum exhibits about Montessori learning and

 explored LEGO-based Montessori materials.
-With input from educators and experts, the team identified ways
+With input from educators and experts, the team

-to bring Montessori’s hands-on, child-driven methods to more families and communities around the world.
+to bring Montessori’s hands-on, child-driven methods to more families and communities around the

 We learned a ton about teamwork and had a blast competing in our first qualifier.
-We even made it to the
+We even made

 State Championship!

-We had a 2-wheel drive robot, which used two color sensors to follow the black lines and to detect the yellow color to find the camera.
+We had a 2-wheel drive robot, which used two color sensors to follow the black lines and to

 It had a claw and a special paddle bumper as well as a tail to flip the dragon.